elves/elvish/CONTRIBUTING.md

 1. Always run unit tests before committing. `make` will take care of this.

 2. Some files are generated from other files.
-They should be committed into the repository for this package to be go-getable.
+They should be committed into the repository for this package to be go-gettable.
 Run `go generate ./...` to regenerate them in case you modified the source.

 3. Always format the code with `goimports` before committing.
 Run `go get golang.org/x/tools/cmd/goimports` to install `goimports`, and `goimports -w .` to format all golang sources.